Advance Inclusion in your workplace

 Why is this case important?

-The EAT ordered RBS to pay £4,670,535, plus an additional £54,266 to cover lost interest, a sum thought to be the largest ever awarded for disability discrimination, leading to a total of £4,724,801.
+The Employment Appeal Tribunal (EAT) ordered the Royal Bank of Scotland (RBS) to pay £4,670,535, plus an additional £54,266 to cover lost interest, a sum thought to be the largest ever awarded for disability discrimination, leading to a total of £4,724,801.
 This case is a very extreme example of how poor management of an employee’s disability can lead to significant discrimination claims, especially if this also has an impact on their mental health.

 What is this case about?

-A bank worker who was run over by a car on her first day in a new job and left disabled has been made to feel “worthless” and “unsupported” by her colleagues.
-AB was diagnosed with severe depression and psychosis after years of bullying behaviour at several London branches of NatWest, which is owned by the Royal Bank of Scotland (RBS).
+A bank worker who was run over by a car on her first day in a new job and left disabled had been made to feel “worthless” and “unsupported” by her colleagues.
+AB was diagnosed with severe depression and psychosis after years of bullying behaviour at several London branches of NatWest, which is owned by RBS.
 AB made more than 60 allegations of harassment and disability discrimination covering the entirety of her employment at NatWest from 2008 to 2014, including being shouted at and being called “stupid” at work.

 She was coerced into agreeing to a demotion from customer adviser back to customer services officer in September 2013.
 After this, AB said she was then denied a transfer to another branch because staff believed her physical disabilities would limit her ability to perform the job, leaving her feeling “humiliated”.